calogica/calogica.com/_posts/2019-02-03-power-sets-combinations-ecommerce.md

 | 4            | [P3]         |
 | 5            | [P1, P1]     |

 If you had sourced this data from your production database or a data warehouse, you'll probably want to do some of this pre-work *in* the database.
-For example, splitting multi-unit orders into separate rows or moving rows to columns, for example via a `listagg` function, is often more scalabale in SQL.
+For example, splitting multi-unit orders into separate rows or moving rows to columns, for example via a `listagg` function, is often more scalable in SQL.

 ### Product Combinations